nergalex/f5-autoscale-azure/README.rst

 Deploy an Application
 ==================================================
-Create and launch a workflow template ``wf-create-app_inbound_awaf_device-group`` that include those Job templates in this order:
+Create and launch a workflow template ``wf-create-app_inbound_awaf_device-group`` that includes those Job templates in this order:

 =====================================================   =============================================       =============================================   =============================================   =============================================   =============================================   =============================================
 Job template                                            objective                                           playbook                                        activity                                        inventory                                       limit                                           credential